 - (37) Without prejudice to more specific rules laid down in this Regulation, the national laws, regulations and administrative provisions adopted pursuant to Directive (EU) 2016/680 should apply to the processing of personal data under this Regulation by the national competent authorities for the purposes of the prevention, detection, investigation or prosecution of terrorist offences or other serious criminal offences or the execution of criminal penalties.
-Access to data entered into SIS and the right to search such data by national competent authorities which are responsible for the prevention, detection, investigation or prosecution of terrorist offences or other serious criminal offences or the execution of criminal penalties are to be subject to all relevant provisions of this Regulation and those of Directive (EU) 2016/680 as transposed into national law, and in particular to monitoring by the supervisory authorities referred to in Directive (EU) 2016/680. - (38) Regulation (EU) 2018/... of the European Parliament and of the Council15+ should apply to the processing of personal data by the Union institutions and bodies when carrying out their responsibilities under this Regulation. - (39) Regulation (EU) 2016/794 of the European Parliament and of the Council should apply to the processing of personal data by Europol under this Regulation .
+Access to data entered into SIS and the right to search such data by national competent authorities which are responsible for the prevention, detection, investigation or prosecution of terrorist offences or other serious criminal offences or the execution, investigation or prosecution of terrorist offences or other serious criminal offences or the execution, investigation or prosecution of terrorist offences or other serious criminal offences or the execution, investigation or prosecution of terrorist offences or other serious criminal offences or the execution authorities are to be subject to all relevant provisions of this Regulation and those of Directive (EU) 2016/680 as transposed into national law, and in particular to monitoring by the supervisory authorities referred to in Directive (EU) 2016/680. - (38) Regulation (EU) 2018/... of the European Parliament and of the Council1+ should apply to the processing of personal data by the Union institutions and bodies when carrying out their responsibilities under this Regulation.